Teaching Mathematics with Technology

 It is important to accurately show your mathematical thinking and to communicate clearly.
 On every assignment, the preservice teacher starts at zero then may earn "technology points" (TP) for demonstration of technology skills in their solutions.
 If any concerns arise regarding grading, contact the instructor outside of class in a timely manner.

-Warm-up activities are often assigned to prepare students for in-class activities.
+Warm-up activities are intended to be completed before class and are designed to prepare preservice teachers for that day's in-class activities.
 These activities are more effective when everyone attends class fully prepared.
 "Eyeglasses" in the calendar will indicate warm-up activities.

 Weekly projects (7 × 20 TP)